SimonWoodtli/zet/20230303072940/README.md

 ## 4. Install OS

-> 🧐 If you want to make changes to your config files after the first install don't use `nixos-install` instead use `nixos-rebuild switch`
+> 🧐 If you want to make changes to your config files after the first install don't use `nixos-install` instead use `nixos-rebuild switch` or `nixos-rebuild build`

-1. `nixos-install --no-root-passwd`
+1. `nixos-install`, give a root pw at the end of install
 2. reboot into your new OS 🎉